 The conflict has resulted in a trend of large current account deficits and a depreciating exchange rate.
 Depressed export revenue due to the impact of conflict (declining output and sanctions), and declining international reserves have caused a significant depreciation of the Syrian pound from 47 pounds per USD (March 2011) to an estimated 176 pounds per USD (end-2014) (EIU).

 Prior to the crisis, Syria’s economic reform efforts had helped strengthen growth, although external and domestic shocks, and particularly the impact of the global financial crisis and prolonged droughts, had adversely affected the country’s macroeconomic performance.

 Syria’s GDP had remained dependent on the oil and agriculture sectors, themselves subject to fluctuating oil prices and rainfall.
-The main sources of foreign earnings were oil exports, exports of services, and foreign transfers of income and remittances; however these sources are now being seriously curtailed by the crisis.
-Over the short and medium term, Syria’s recovery will ultimately depend on the end of the ongoing conflict and the scope of political and economic reform that follows.
+Main sources of foreign earnings were oil exports, exports of services, and foreign transfers of income and remittances; however these sources are now seriously curtailed by the crisis.

-Once the situation stabilizes, Syria will have to grapple with immediate economic challenges including output and employment collapse in the trade sector, accelerated exchange rate depreciation in the parallel market, the hoarding of hard foreign currency, likely foreign exchange reserve losses, rising inflation, and legal and financial issues associated with frozen assets.
-Syria will also need to support the return of internally displaced people and refugees in neighboring countries, rebuild the country’s infrastructure, enhance the provision of public services including health and education, and rebuild the social fabric of the country.
+Once the situation stabilizes, Syria will have to grapple with immediate economic challenges.
+It will also need to support the return of internally displaced people and refugees in neighboring countries, rebuild the country’s infrastructure, enhance the provision of public services including health and education, and rebuild the social fabric of the country.